Pina Menichelli: Move to Rinascimento Film

 In 1919, Menichelli broke down in tears when she asked Giovanni Pastrone for his permission to leave Itala Films.
 During her four years at Itala Films, Menichelli's career had reached great heights, and her salary had increased from 12,000 lira per year to 300,000 lira per year.
 Menichelli moved to Rinascimento Film of Rome, which had been founded specifically for her by Baron Carlo D'Amato, and made a total of thirteen films there between 1919 and 1923.
 Despite the deepening crisis in the Italian film industry during these years, Menichelli's films continued to do well commercially because of her enduring popularity in certain countries, such as Mexico, and Rinascimento Film's calculated appeal to export markets, which included adapting foreign texts and putting foreign co-stars alongside Menichelli.

 In 1920, Menichelli starred in La Storia di Una Donna (The Story of a Woman), her first production at Rinascimento Film.
 Highly unusually for the time, the story of the protagonist is told through an extended flashback.
 An unconscious woman with gunshot wounds is brought into the city hospital.
 After conversing with her doctor, a detective finds the woman's diary, which is then used to tell the story of her life.
 At the end of the film, the unknown woman dies, having never regained consciousness, and the detective sets off to arrest her killer.
 The sets and interiors, extravagant in Menichelli's earlier films, were reduced to a bare minimum, and the film used low-key lighting in a similar way to the German Expressionists, creating large areas of shadow within the set.

 In 1922, Rinascimento Film decided to adapt a play by English author Arthur Wing Piñero called The Second Wife.
 Menichelli travelled to London to shoot the exterior scenes.
 The resulting film, La Seconda Moglie (1922), was praised by English and Italian critics alike.

 In 1923, the final year of her career, Menichelli starred in two light-hearted romantic comedies, La Dama di chez Maxim and Occupati D'Aemilia.
 Her co-star in both films was French actor Marcel Lévesque, best known for his comic roles in Louis Feuillade's serial films Les Vampires (1915) and Judex (1917).
-This marked a change from her usual serious roles, and both films were very popular with the public.
+This marked a change from her usual serious roles, and both films were popular with the public.